 1923 – The Hollywoodland sign is erected.

 January 18, 1923 – Matinee idol William Reid dies in a sanitarium.
-He had become addicted to morphine after an injury during filming a short a decade earlier and soon it had spiraled out of control.
+He had become addicted to morphine after an injury during a film shoot a decade earlier and soon it had spiraled out of control.
 His widow produced a movie about the dangers of morphine addiction called Human Wreckage (1923) which toured the country.
 The scandal of such a revered star dying of addiction was touted as another one of Hollywood’s debauched excesses.

 April 4, 1923 – After two decades of distributing, producing, and financing their pictures independently, the four Warner brothers formally incorporate their film production business as Warner Brothers Pictures.